apjanke/OctaveSupport/README.md

 ### Installing with Package Control

+This is how most users should do it.

 * First, install [Package Control](https://packagecontrol.io/installation)
 * In Sublime Text, open the Command Palette (Cmd-Shift-P on Mac, Ctrl-Shift-P on Linux/Windows) and choose “Package Control: Add Repository”
 * Add `https://github.com/apjanke/OctaveSupport`